Skip to main content

 Goals:

 This project is an extension of the Genome in a Bottle Consortium to develop the technical infrastructure (reference standards, reference methods, and reference data) to enable translation of cancer genome sequencing to clinical practice and innovations in technologies.
-The priority of GIAB is authoritative characterization of human genomes for use in benchmarking, including analytical validation and technology development, optimization, and demonstration.
+The priority of GIAB is comprehensive characterization of human genomes for use in benchmarking, including analytical validation and technology development, optimization, and demonstration.

 Reference Samples: